 And, lucky for us, he’s opening up about his business tips below!

-Find out in the 10 business tips he’s sharing with us below!
+Find out in the top business tips he’s sharing with us below!

 - Get paid for your work – in order to survive for any length of time, you have to generate real cash.
 The tendency when starting out is to cast a wide net and provide a lot of free services which are chalked up to “marketing” or “business development”.

 - You need to determine quickly which of those efforts turn into real business and focus attentions there, and keep a balance with your growth plans/free services or you can find you were really busy but there is no money in the bank.
-It’s important to have an up to date IT system and if you need some help with your business’ IT, visit Custard Technical Services.
+It’s important to have an up to date IT system.

 - Keep expenses in line with receipts – while the great thing about working for yourself is that most things are deductible for taxes, that deductibility at best saves you only 33% of the spend, so only spend where there is going to be a return on investment for the business.

-- Take all your deductions for tax purposes – as a small business working from home, you can deduct ANYTHING basically that you use exclusively for business and an allocable portion of things that serve dual purposes – personal and business – Do not be afraid to take all you are rightfully entitled to.
+- Take all your deductions for tax purposes – as a small business working from home, you can deduct what you use exclusively for business and an allocable portion of things that serve dual purposes – personal and business – Do not be afraid to take all you are rightfully entitled to.

 - Maximize health care deductions – all your premiums are deductible and if you set up an HAS qualifying plan [one with a generally high deductible], you can still set up a free online HSA savings account and put up to almost $8,000 away to cover any of your expenses and deduct from your taxes.